 During the summer and fall of 2013, Nebraskans stood up for their future by literally building the clean energy future we need.
 We challenged Big Oil to show their true stripes by constructing a wind turbine and solar-powered barn immediately in the path of the proposed pipeline, using creative tactics to resist pipeline construction before it begins.

-If President Obama approves Keystone XL, he'll now have to tear down clean and locally-produced energy to make way for dirty and foreign tarsands.
+If Keystone XL is approved, TransCanada will have to tear down clean and locally-produced energy to make way for dirty and foreign tarsands.

 - Build Weekend #1: Sept.
 14-15

 - Build Weekend #2: Sept.
 21-22

 - Build Our Energy project donors, journalists, or other interested parties are welcome to visit the barn.
 Please email firstname.lastname@example.org for more details or look below for directions to drive by and take a pic!